Patent Pending Serial No. 63/081,187 · Trusted by Carbon Robotics · Lifetime Structural Warranty · Made in the USA

 Final Torque

 Torque all bolts to the spec listed in the included documentation.
-Nylock nuts are pre-installed at the correct values for lifetime performance — do not over-torque.
-The system is designed to stay tight under field vibration without re-tightening.
+Nylock nuts are pre-installed at the correct values.
+Do not over-torque — the precision-fit geometry and grade 8 hardware do the work, not crush force.

 8